two students walking outside a building on campus

 KN 342 Physical Education Activity Techniques II (2)

-This course emphasizes the learning of basic skills and teaching progressions, including lead up games/activities, instructional strategies and teaching methods of aerobics, weight lifting, track and field, and unique physical education games.
+This course emphasizes the learning of basic skills and teaching progressions, including lead up games/activities, instructional strategies and teaching methods of aerobics, weightlifting, track and field, and unique physical education games.
 Prerequisites: KN 248 and KN 250.

 KN 343 Physical Education Activity Techniques III (2)